Towards a performance characteristic curve for model evaluation: an application in information diffusion prediction: Performance characteristic curve for model evaluation

+For empirical data, we use spreading sequence on Twitter\citep{twt}, Digg\citep{digg}, and Douban, which records multiple lists of users sharing the same message ordered by time.
+The data set of Twitter contains 137,093 nodes (users in the social network), 3,589,811 edges (user links according to their following relationships), and 569 cascades.
+The data set of Digg contains 279,632 nodes, 2,617,993 edges and 3,553 cascades.
+The data set of Douban is collected by us, with the focus on the network centered on the ``Top 100 users'', which contains the 100 most popular users and their followers.
+The Douban data set contains 13,777 nodes, 567,250 edges, and 21,756 cascades.

+The construction of empirical sample sets is similar to that on synthetic data.
+In these three empirical data sets, we select a fixed number of sequences from the entire set to form a sample set, and finally obtain 900 empirical diffusion sample sets (300 each).
+To generate the spreading sequence with diverse complexity from empirical data, we select a fixed number of nodes from the original diffusion sequences while keeping the relative positions of selected nodes unchanged.
+Because the original sequence length in Twitter and Douban is barely more than 50, the length of the generated sequence in these two data sets ranges from 10 to 40.
+In Digg, the sequence length ranges from 10 to 100.

-Experiments are firstly conducted on data sets generated by IC model on ER networks.
-When plotting the APCE of the data and the MAP by the CDK model, however, we could not see a clear pattern (Fig. \ref{fig:scaling pattern}a).
+\textbf{Experiment} To better identify potential patterns, we start with synthetic data that are less noisy.
+Experiments are firstly conducted on sample sets generated by IC model on ER networks.
+For a given sample set, we firstly employ the APCE metric to assess its degree of randomness.
+Subsequently, we utilize the CDK model to accomplish the task of diffusion prediction for this sample set.
+Finally, the prediction accuracy, evaluated by MAP, is obtained by comparing the predicted sequences with the actual sequences.
+Plotting the APCE and MAP values for all sample sets on a coordinate graph and the performance figure of the CDK model is obtained.
+However, we could not see a clear pattern (Figure \ref{fig:scaling_pattern}a).
 While MAP in general decreases with APCE as expected, data points are scattered.
 For data with a similar extent of the disorder, the prediction accuracy can fluctuate significantly.
-Hence, the direct relationship between APCE and MAP can not be the performance curve for the model.
+Hence, the direct relationship between APCE and MAP cannot generate a performance curve for the model, and therefore cannot accurately and comprehensively characterize the predictive ability of the model.